jeanamarante/catena/README.md

 Here's a list of constants exposed by catena: (Inside CONST)

 * $DEV: Will always be true unless you run catena with the deploy argument.
-Useful for performing expensive tests at runtime prior to having your code in production.
+Useful for performing expensive tests at runtime prior to having your code deployed.

 &nbsp;